BMI-Lab-IITH/.github/profile/README.md

 - **💻 Codebase:** Our lab has developed over 14,000 lines of code
 - **☕ Active Research:** Our lab operates 24/7, ensuring continuous research progress
 - **🤝 Collaborations:** We have collaborated with over 10 different National and International Institutions
-- **:electron: Computational Capacity:** Our lab has over 12 terabytes of computational capacity.
+- **:electron: Computational Capacity:** Our lab has over 12 terabytes of computational capacity
 - **🔌 Lab Equipment:** We have more than 200 lab equipments and devices for our research